VeryGoodOpenSource/dart_frog/docs/docs/tutorials/echo.md

 ```

 :::note
-The square brackets `[message]` indicates that the path segment is dynamic and will match anything.
+The square brackets `[...]` indicates that the path segment is dynamic and will match anything.
+Learn more about [dynamic routes](docs/basics/routes#dynamic-routes-).
 :::

-Finally, let's define a `onRequest` method in the newly created route:
+Finally, let's define an `onRequest` method in the newly created route:

 ```dart
 import 'package:dart_frog/dart_frog.dart';